 OpenVera docs

-A Claude Code harness.
+A personal AI workbench for Claude Code.
 Start with Install if you haven’t set it up.
 Start with Boot Sequence if you want the mental model.

 Install

-Clones into ./openvera and runs the interactive bootstrap.
+Clones into ./openvera (or installs in place if you run it from an empty directory) and runs the interactive bootstrap.

 curl -fsSL https://raw.githubusercontent.com/Reef123/OpenVera/main/install.sh | bash